Conflict, Stability and Security Fund

 The British Government created the Conflict, Stability and Security Fund (CSSF) on 1 April 2015, replacing the previous Conflict (Prevention) Pool.
 It is a pool of money, over £1 billion per year, for tackling conflict and instability overseas.
 Roughly half of the fund is categorised as government official development assistance (ODA).

+In 2023, the CSSF was in the process of merging with other funds to form the new UK Integrated Security Fund (UKISF), which was established on 1 April 2024.

 Governance and purpose

 The CSSF is overseen by the National Security Council (NSC), whereas the previous Conflict Pool had been jointly controlled by the Department for International Development, the Ministry of Defence, and the Foreign and Commonwealth Office.
 The National Security Adviser is the Senior Responsible Officer for the CSSF.

 The CSSF supports delivery of the UK’s Building Stability Overseas Strategy and the National Security Strategy and Strategic Defence and Security Review.
 The CSSF builds on the framework of the Conflict Pool by bringing together existing cross-departmental expertise and resources from across government.
 The CSSF funds a broader range of activities to help prevent conflict that affects vulnerable people in the world’s poorest countries, and tackle threats to British security and interests from instability overseas.
 This will include actions the UK delivers directly or through third parties to help prevent conflict and instability, and support post-conflict reconciliation.

 Priorities for the Fund are set by the Government’s National Security Council, to ensure a stronger cross-departmental approach that draws on the synergy of defence, diplomacy, developmental assistance, security and intelligence.
 It is designed to enable the British Government to tackle the root causes of conflict abroad with various national and regional programmes including, developing human rights training, strengthening local police and judiciaries, and facilitating political reconciliation and local peace processes.